frePPLe/frepple/doc/user-guide/cookbook/operation/operation-type.rst

 * **Time_per**

   The duration of the operation increases linearly with the planned quantity.
-The total duration takes the form of “A + B * quantity”, where A and B are constants.
+The total duration takes the form of 'A + B * quantity', where A and B are constants.

   A typical example is a production operation: there is a fixed overhead of machine setup at the start, and the actual production is linear with the quantity to produce.